MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-configure.md

 ### Deploy certificates and Wi-Fi profiles
 To deploy certificates and profiles through Microsoft Endpoint Manager, follow these steps:
-1. Create a profile for each of the Root and Intermediate certificates (see [Create trusted certificate profiles.](https://docs.microsoft.com/intune/protect/certificates-configure#create-trusted-certificate-profiles)) Each of these profiles must have a description that includes an expiration date in DD/MM/YYYY format. **Certificate profiles without an expiration date will not be deployed**.
+1. Create a profile for each of the Root and Intermediate certificates (see [Create trusted certificate profiles](https://docs.microsoft.com/intune/protect/certificates-configure#create-trusted-certificate-profiles)).
+Each of these profiles must have a description that includes an expiration date in DD/MM/YYYY format.
+> [!CAUTION]
+> **Certificate profiles without an expiration date will not be deployed**.

-2. Create a profile for each SCEP or PKCS certificates (see [Create a SCEP certificate profile or Create a PKCS certificate profile](https://docs.microsoft.com/intune/protect/certficates-pfx-configure#create-a-pkcs-certificate-profile)) Each of these profiles must have a description that includes an expiration date in DD/MM/YYYY format. **Certificate profiles without an expiration date will not be deployed.**
+2. Create a profile for each SCEP or PKCS certificates (see [Create a SCEP certificate profile or Create a PKCS certificate profile](https://docs.microsoft.com/intune/protect/certficates-pfx-configure#create-a-pkcs-certificate-profile)) Each of these profiles must have a description that includes an expiration date in DD/MM/YYYY format.
+>[!CAUTION]
+> **Certificate profiles without an expiration date will not be deployed.**

 > [!Note]
 > As the HoloLens 2 is considered for many to be a shared device, i.e., multiple users per device, it is recommended to deploy Device certificates instead of User certificates for Wi-Fi authentication where possible.

 3. Create a profile for your corporate Wi-Fi network (see [Wi-Fi settings for Windows 10 and later devices](https://docs.microsoft.com/intune/wi-fi-settings-windows)).
-Within your Wi-Fi profile you can select to use the proxy settings within your organization.
+Within your Wi-Fi profile, you can select to use the proxy settings within your organization.

 Your options:
 - **None**: No proxy settings are configured.